 INDEFINITE LEAVE TO REMAIN

 It's been a long time since I listened to the Pet Shop Boys' recordings of the last decade.
 I know Fundamental got pretty good reviews when it was released last year.
 It was seen as a return to form and a pop record ready to tackle Bush, Blair and the state of emergency.
 But I felt that I'd parted ways with the group years ago so didn't really bother tracking it down with any urgency.
 About a year ago, Sunil passed on Fundamental and the remixed extras of Fundamentalism (as ever the PSB are great with titles).
+I had the usual start-and-skip first few listens to the whole package and was largely underwhelmed.

-he PSB sound seemed frozen in the early 90s.
+The PSB sound seemed frozen in the early 90s.
 I didn't exactly want them to go all glitchy or dubstep or fashionably contemporary just to prove that they're still up with the play (their well-chosen remixers do that anyway) but Trevor Horn's synthetic brass lines and crescendos of strings seemed too bombastic for my new ears.
 Even the ballads didn't conjure any novel electronic textures for Tennant's still pointed lyrics.

 I was a little taken with the muezzin-sounding instrumental 'God Willing' which seemed to promise more but was just a short fragment.
 It still needs an 'Inshallah' remix by Superpitcher or DJ /Rupture.

+Sadly overall the album wasn't chocka with the great melodies and hooks I'd hoped for, despite its ambition to tackle some serious issues.
+So both Fundamental and Fundamentalism sat on the iPod for months, hardly touched.
 But recently I finally had a full listen as I was trying to get to sleep one night.
 My short attention span has always been more prone to singles, individual tracks, and compilations.
 The haze of almost-sleep is one of the few contexts in which I listen to an album in sequence--even all the way through sometimes, if I haven't dropped off by then.

 The penultimate song 'Indefinite Leave To Remain' struck me both for its topicality vis-à-vis attitudes to immigration, asylum seekers and refugees, and for Tennant's ability to make love with a political song.
 The music's not that memorable but the track doesn't have too many melodramatic gongs and tempo shifts either.